 What Is The Biggest Tax Refund You Can Get

 After reviewing each of these ways to get the largest tax return possible, how do you measure up?
 What is the maximum tax refund you can get if you make these simple changes?
-Unfortunately I can’t answer these questions for you because only you have the power to determine what you will change.
-But I will tell you that the more you are willing to change now, the higher your tax refund amount will be in April of 2019.
+Unfortunately, only you can answer these questions for yourself, because only you have the power to determine what you will change.
+But the more you are willing to change now, the higher your tax refund amount will be next April.